w0006887/modules/0298/mdModule.md

 state of the SR-latch accordingly.

-The key feature of a D-flipflop is that an input port is dedicated to specify the new state of the memory unit, whereas the other input port is dedicated to enable/disable the update.
+The key feature of a D-flipflop is that an input port is dedicated to specifying the new state of the memory unit, whereas the other input port is dedicated to enable/disable the update.
 This means a bank of D-flipflops can be used to store multiple bits sharing the same enable.